Amex Gold to Platinum upgrade offer

 For any other card, the answer might have been, “Sure, why not?”
 But we’re talking about the Amex Platinum, which has a $695 annual fee.
 Granted, it offers over $1,000 in statement credits, but I wasn’t planning on using them all.

 While 50,000 Amex Membership Rewards points are undoubtedly worth more than $695, I don’t really need them.
-I already have 380,000 Membership Rewards points and no redemption in mind.
+I already have 380,000 Amex points and no redemption in mind.
 Did I really need to shell out $695 for another 50,000 points?
 No.

 What I ended up doing

-In the end, I agreed with the social media poll and decided 50,000 points wasn’t worth upgrading from an Amex Gold to Platinum.
-However, I did reach out to Amex customer service via chat and asked them if they’d consider extending the 100,000-point upgrade offer again.
+In the end, I agreed with the social media poll and decided the 50,000-point Amex Platinum upgrade offer wasn’t worth it.
+However, I reached out to Amex customer service via chat and asked them if they’d consider extending the 100,000-point upgrade offer again.

 Amex customer service is usually helpful via chat, so I figured it was worth a try.
-After sending them screenshots of the previous offer, my request was escalated to another department and I was told I would hear back within 7-10 business days.
-I didn’t hear back or follow up, but by then, I had accepted the fact that I’d missed out on an excellent upgrade offer.
+After sending them screenshots of the previous offer, my request was escalated to another department and they told me I would hear back within 7-10 business days.
+I didn’t hear back or follow up, but by then I had accepted that I’d missed out on an incredible offer.
+Better luck next time!

-Imagine my surprise when I logged into my Amex account two days ago and saw the 100,000-point Amex Platinum bonus was back!
+Imagine my surprise when I logged into my Amex account a few weeks later and saw the 100,000-point Amex Platinum upgrade offer was back!

 Amex Gold to Platinum upgrade offer bonus